csci110/csci110.github.io/3_CastleBreakIn.md

 ## `For` loops

 Let's say we want to create many of these blocks to make the game more interesting.
 We could write a series of `new Block()` statements but there is a more efficient and elegant way: with a loop!
-This is probably tied for **the** most powerful programing technique you will learn (along with conditional statements)
+This is probably tied for **the** most powerful programming technique you will learn (along with conditional statements)

 - [ ] Read [Loops and Making Horseshoes](http://computationaltales.blogspot.com/2011/03/loops-and-making-horseshoe.html)